Family of curves

 In geometry, a family of curves is a set of curves, each of which is given by a function or parametrization in which one or more of the parameters is variable.
 In general, the parameter(s) influence the shape of the curve in a way that is more complicated than a simple linear transformation.
 Sets of curves given by an implicit relation may also represent families of curves.

 Families of curves appear frequently in solutions of differential equations; when an additive constant of integration is introduced, it will usually be manipulated algebraically until it no longer represents a simple linear transformation.

 Families of curves may also arise in other areas.
 For example, all non-degenerate conic sections can be represented using a single polar equation with one parameter, the eccentricity of the curve:

 as the value of e changes, the appearance of the curve varies in a relatively complicated way.

 Applications

 Families of curves may arise in various topics in geometry, including the envelope of a set of curves and the caustic of a given curve.

+In machine learning, neural networks are families of curves with parameters chosen by an optimization algorithm e.g. to minimize the value of a loss function on a given training dataset.